purecloudlabs/fixtable-ember/README.md

 ]
 ```

 You can provide a function for custom client-side filtering.
-Provide the function by setting the `function` property of the `filter` object.
+Provide the function by setting the `filterFunction` property of the `filter` object.
-The `function` function will be passed the row data and filter value and returns a truthy value to indicate that fixtable should emit the row.
+The `filterFunction` function will be passed the row data and filter value and returns a truthy value to indicate that fixtable should emit the row.

 ```javascript
 [